Pate Island: Pate Town

-By 1892 the number of inhabitants had fallen to only 300, down from 7000.
+By 1892, the number of inhabitants had fallen to 300, down from 7,000.
 Today, the town has recovered some.
-Agriculture is today the main economic activity.
+Agriculture is the main economic activity.

 Siyu

 Siyu town is situated on the North coast of Pate island.
 As no major excavations have been done in Siyu, its age is not known, but it might date from the 13th century.
 Gaspar de Santo Bernadino visited the town in 1606, and stated that it was the largest town on the island.

 Siyu's main claim to historical fame is that it through several battles withstood the Sultans of Zanzibar.
 In 1843 the Sheikh of Siyu, Bwana Machaka wa Shee, and the new Sheikh of Pate, repudiated the sovereignty of Seyyid Said, Sultan of Oman and Zanzibar.
 In response, Seyyid Said assembled an army consisting of 2000 people from Muscat, Baluchistan and Lamu.
 Leading them was his cousin, General Seyyid Hemed bin Ahmed Al-Busaidy, known as "Amir Hemed".
 He had previously been Governor of Bandar Abbas (in 1824).
 He landed at Faza in early January 1844.
 On 6 January they moved towards Siyu, but were ambushed and forced back to Faza.
 After three weeks without a victory Amir Hemed sailed off.